This page describes the features of the Cloud Shell Editor.

 the directory or file you want to use in the Cloud Shell Editor

 Explorer and then click one of the available options:

 Alternatively, you can navigate to File > Download/Upload Files.

-The Cloud Shell Editor comes pre-loaded with rich support for Go, Python, Java, .NET Core, and Node.js, providing language features such as:
+The Cloud Shell Editor supports Go, Python, Java, .NET Core, and Node.js, providing language features such as: